 It also helps to do a few practice runs before you actually start buying.

 After 3 visits, experience tells me that a friendly attitude, patience and big smile are your biggest allies in securing the best possible deal from traders.

-Plan to spend at least half a day at the market so it is a good idea to prepare a few things to ensure that your shopping experience at Chatuchak is an enjoyable one.
+Plan to spend at least half a day at the market so it is a good idea to prepare a few things to ensure that your shopping experience an enjoyable one.

 So here are my 10 Top Tips for visiting Chatuchak Weekend Market:

 1/ Take enough cash!
 (Most vendors do not accept credit/debit cards and it can be a long, confusing walk to the nearest ATM)

 2/ Wear light & comfortable clothing, e.g. shorts and a t-shirt and your MOST comfortable shoes.